IDEOorg/steps-guide-bills/README.md

-# Steps Food Guide
+# Steps Bills Guide

-The Steps Food Guide is an open sourced resource for anyone to use.
+The Steps Bills Guide is an open sourced resource for anyone to use.
 This resource provides a personalized experience for low-income people to explore actions they can take if they're struggling with paying certain bills.
 The guide can be viewed at https://ideoorg.github.io/steps-guide-bills/.

 ## Getting Started